Back to Resources

 Additional Options Following a ‘Cancel Appointment’ Request

-We’ve strategically included this step because we believe it yields an even higher level of scheduling accuracy for our customers by enabling them to easily and automatically cancel or reschedule appointments without ever having to contact patients.
+For patients needing to reschedule, the new two-step verification process offers even further convenience by automatically providing three alternative appointment times.
+This step has been strategically included to drive higher patient retention rates by yielding an even higher level of scheduling accuracy for practices—enabling them to easily and automatically cancel or reschedule appointments without ever having to contact patients.